Every evaluation is slightly different. However, there are some basic steps that occur in all evaluations:

 The differences occur based on the age and type of evaluation that is needed:

 1) Speech / Articulation / Oral-Placement Evaluations – The exact assessments that are administered will depend on the age of the client and the area of concern.
 However, for all clients, there will be an examination of the oral cavity, looking at all structures and muscles.
 There will frequently also be an assessment of the strength, coordination, and functioning of these structures and muscles, using specialized oral-placement ‘tools’ designed specifically for use in and around the mouth.
 Lastly, there will be an assessment of the client’s speech production skills to determine where the areas of strength and weakness are.
 For very young children, there is often also the use of toys and games to encourage as much interaction and verbal expression as possible, as well as to keep the child engaged and motivated.

-3) Speech & Language Evaluations: Speech & Language evaluations are primarily conducted with children.
+3) Speech & Language Evaluations: Speech & Language evaluations are primarily conducted with children and/or teens.
 The initial stages of this evaluation will also involve some assessment of the oral structures, but may not be as in-depth as in the previously described evaluations.
 The primary goal of this type of assessment is to determine the child’s overall communication skills.
 This includes receptive language (what the child understands and their knowledge), as well as expressive language (how the child produces speech, their vocabulary, and how they communicate).
-As much as possible, the administration of standardized tests is used in order to look at statistical information on where the child falls in relation to other children of the same chronological age.
-In addition to standardized testing, informal testing methods are also used via playing with toys, looking at pictures, and having conversations.
-The informal methods give the Speech-Language Pathologist a chance to see the child skills during natural interactions.
+As much as possible, the administration of standardized tests is used in order to look at statistical information on where the child’s skills are in relation to other children of the same chronological age.
+For older children & teens, the formalized testing may assess higher-level skills such as reading (decoding), reading comprehension, listening comprehension, writing skills, and academic leveled vocabulary, etc. At times, informal testing methods are also used (ex: games, picture description tasks, and having conversations), in order to observe the child’s skills during more natural interactions.